Updated June 23, 2019

 Students failing to graduate on time is a family problem if parents have to borrow more than they originally agreed to.
-Our video course, Making the Right College List, helps students find colleges where they can thrive and from which they are likely graduate on time.
+It’s important for students to find colleges where they can thrive and from which they are likely graduate on time.
 And parents can make it clear that they will not continue to help financially unless the student is progressing toward a timely graduation.

 Although money discussions are never easy, especially with stressed-out high school juniors and seniors, tackling these 8 difficult money questions early on will save you time, money, and heartache in the college application process.
 Once you’ve established what college will cost, who is responsible for paying these costs, and how much debt the family can reasonably take on, it will become clear which colleges of interest align with the family’s resources, goals, and values.